sauravraghuvanshi/100-Days-of-Azure/Microsoft_Certified_Solution_Architect_Expert/README.md

      * It is the Serverless Compute Offering
      * It contain single function rather then compete application
      * It has consumption plan: Only use resource when a function is running

+## **Day-39:-**

+### **Azure Overview:-**
+* **Storage:-**
+There are even more storage option then for copmute.
+That's beacuse I included database and other data store in the same category.
+  1. Azure Blob Storage:-
+     * It is simplest storage form
+     * It is also called object storage
+     * It is just a collection of files
+     * It doesn't have hierarchical folder structure.
+It basically have the flat structure.
+     * It is mainly used for unstructured data e.g images, videos, log etc.
+     * It has multiple access tier:-
+       - **Hot Tier:-** Preffered for frequently accessed data
+       - **Cool Tier:-** Infrequently accessed
+       - **Archive:-** Rarely Accessed
+  2.